tildeclub/site/wiki/source/botany.md

 * Water roughly every 18 hours; set a reminder.
 * Stage 5 lets you **harvest** to start a new generation with bonuses.
-* If a web page looks wrong, launch `botany` once—opening the game reconciles state.
+* If a web page looks wrong, launch `botany` once -- opening the game reconciles state.

 Grow well, water often, to keep the garden alive.